-Learning Outcomes of Advance Professional Practice Experience (PPE003)
+Learning Outcomes of Advance Professional Practice Experience (PPE0032)

-- LO1 Identify basic steps of proper outpatient, inpatient care and proper medication processing according to current standards of care unique to hospitals and health care systems. - LO2 Evaluate prescription drug order for completeness, accuracy of dosing, route of administration, drug-drug interaction and drug-disease interaction - LO3 Apply calculations required for compounding, dispensing and administering medications with proper conversions between metric, and apothecary system of weights and measures - LO4 Practice proper prescription checking, pricing, preparing, labelling, and storage - LO5 Identify all functions of dispensing and labeling modules in electronic pharmacy system

-- LO6 Apply guidelines and standards of practice for preparation, storage, in process quality control, and administration of sterile dosage forms and parenteral nutrition products in various pharmacy practice settings - LO7 Resolve prescription problems regarding questionable or unclear medication orders and explain any medication errors such as missed doses, incorrect doses, or incorrect drugs. - LO8 Detect and report medication errors, adverse drug reactions and drug interactions - LO9 Recognize Drug distribution systems and policy of dispensing special orders in hospitals: Outpatient and in-patient dispensing - LO10 Analyze and resolve problems associated with patient drug therapy - LO11 Recognize hospital guidelines and policy for ordering, recording and dispensing narcotics in both inpatient and outpatient settings - LO12 Recognize hospital guidelines and policy for proper inventory control - LO13 Communicate effectively with patients and provide proper patient counselling with appropriate terminology - LO14 Establish a prospective therapeutic management plan that includes therapeutic endpoints, monitoring parameters, individualization of dosages, and patient counselling. - LO15 Assess patient medication needs on discharge solving the problems such as drug and dosage discrepancies, where prescriptions should be filled, and when prescriptions are needed - LO16 Communicate effectively with other members of the health care team on topics such as therapeutics, drug information, policies and procedures, and patient planning needs.
+- LO1 Evaluate prescription drug order for completeness, accuracy of dosing, route of administration, drug-drug interaction and drug-disease interaction - LO2 Apply calculations required for compounding, dispensing and administering medications with proper conversions between metric, and apothecary system of weights and measures - LO3 Practice proper prescription checking, pricing, preparing, labelling, and storage - LO4 Identify all functions of dispensing and labelling modules in electronic pharmacy system - LO5 Apply guidelines and standards of practice for preparation, storage, in process quality control, and administration of parenteral nutrition products in various pharmacy practice settings - LO6 Resolve prescription problems regarding questionable or unclear medication orders and explain any medication errors such as missed doses, incorrect doses, or incorrect drugs. - LO7 Detect medication errors, adverse drug reactions and drug interactions - LO8 Analyze and resolve problems associated with patient drug therapy - LO9 Communicate effectively with patients(preceptors act as patients and evaluators) and provide proper patient counselling with appropriate terminology - LO10 Establish a prospective therapeutic management plan that includes therapeutic endpoints, monitoring parameters, individualization of dosages, and patient counselling. - LO11 Assess patient medication needs on discharge patients solving the problems such as drug and dosage discrepancies, where prescriptions should be filled, and when prescriptions are needed - LO12 Communicate effectively with other members of the health care team on topics such as therapeutics, drug information, policies and procedures, and patient planning needs.